sfrostenson/yeoman-tutorial/README.md

 # yeoman-tutorial

-work on this tutorial: http://yeoman.io/codelab.html
+Work on this tutorial: http://yeoman.io/codelab.html